wmertens/compiled-i18n/Readme.md

 ## To discover

-- run in dev mode as well, being smart about missing keys and hot reloading
+- build client locales in dev mode as well, being smart about missing keys and hot reloading
 - allow helper libs that re-export localize and interpolate
 - helpers for Qwik, what API?

   - I18n links can use `_` for the href
   - calling `locale()` inside layout.tsx for route-based locale selection
-  - entry.ssr.tsx:
+  - `entry.ssr.tsx`:

     ```tsx
     import {defaultLocale, setLocaleGetter} from 'vite-plugin-static-i18n'